chiragnayyar/CloudShroud/README.md

 # CloudShroud
-CloudShroud is a helper template in Cloudformation which will launch a Strongswan server in your VPC, and automate many of the tasks for setting up a VPN.
+CloudShroud is a helper template in Cloudformation which will launch a (Open|Strong)swan server in your VPC depending on your custom requirements, and automate many of the tasks for setting up a VPN.

 The goal of this project is to simplify the process of setting up a custom VPN endpoint as much as possible while still affording great flexibility and features.